Manage your project

 Azure DevOps Services | Azure DevOps Server 2020 | Azure DevOps Server 2019 | TFS 2018 - TFS 2013

 With most Azure DevOps Services, you can start using the service and configure resources as you go.
 No up-front work is required.
 Most settings define defaults.

 As an organization Owner or a Project Administrator, there are a few tasks you might want to do to ensure a smooth operational experience.
-If you need to manage an organization with a large user base, you'll want to consider additional tasks to structure your projects to support multiple teams or software development apps.
+If you need to manage an organization with a large user base, consider additional tasks to structure your projects to support multiple teams or software development applications.

 Add users to your project

 Ensure that all members of your organization or group are added to your organization and projects.
 For small groups, using Microsoft Accounts to add users to your organization and projects works fine.

 Larger enterprises may want to consider using Azure Active Directory to manage permissions and user access.
 To learn more, see About organization management.

 Ensure that all members of your organization or group are added to your organization and project.
 Larger organizations may want to consider using Azure Active Directory to keep the maintenance of managing permissions and user access.
 Typically, you should install Azure Active Directory before installing TFS.
 To learn more, see the following articles.